The Archaeology of Wine – From Prehistory to Present, Penedès Tour

 Activity level: Light/Moderate

-Throughout the day, Killian will share with you his knowledge of the archaeology and history of the region, and the places you visit.
+Throughout the day, Killian will share with you his knowledge of the history and archaeology of the region, and the places you visit.
 You will be given an insight into the lives of the people that inhabited the area over the millennia.

 You’ll travel through the Penedès wine region about 45 minutes south of Barcelona, to the first stop - the archaeological site of Olèrdola.
 Here, you'll have a private tour of the remains of the abandoned prehistoric and medieval hilltop village.
 This site is an ongoing excavation of an Iberian (Iron Age) and later settlement in the Penedès, the wine region which has evidence for the earliest wine cultivation in Catalonia, some 2,700 years ago.